ur369eth/ur369.eth/README.md

 # What is ur369.eth.limo?

-ur stands for **ultra resistant** -- ur369.eth.limo is the distributed access point to a non-custodial and decentralized smart contract built for the purpose of:
+ur stands for **ultra resistant** -- ur369.eth.limo is the distributed access point -User Interface (UI)- of the non-custodial and decentralized smart contract built for the purpose of:
 - protect native tokens from theft and quantum threats
 - award users every 369 hours
 - fund public goods